ESFP Career Choices

-Jung Career Indicator™ determines occupations and areas in which people of your type find themselves most fulfilled and content, are most successful, and in which they are likely most represented.
-The following listing includes examples of areas of occupation suitable from a personality type standpoint.
+Jung Career Indicator™ determines occupations and areas in which ESFPs find themselves most fulfilled and content, are most successful, and in which they are likely most represented.
+The following listing includes examples of areas of occupation suitable for an ESFP from a personality type standpoint.
 Search of educational institutions* that might be offering a relevant degree or training is also provided.
-The listing factors in the expressiveness of the four traits of your personality type: Extravert(25%) Sensing(3%) Feeling(19%) Perceiving(9%).
-Therefore, ESFP type persons with different expressiveness scores might get a somewhat different list.
-Areas of occupation that are more aligned with your result appear first.
 Click occupation names to request information about programs.

 An extensive list of occupations along with personalized career tips for your type are available with Career Development Profiler.

 In fact, anyone can be an entrepreneur.
 There are many factors influencing how successful an entrepreneur can be, and your personality preferences is one of the very important ones.
 Identifying a line of business and size that fits your entrepreneurial personality preferences helps mitigating risks and increasing chances of being more successful and more content.
 Determine most favorable for you size and kinds of businesses and franchises with Entrepreneur Quiz ».